The Cost of Change

 Adoptability Test

-Assess whether the system can absorb your product.
+A pre-launch diagnostic.
+Assess whether the system can absorb your product — before the product is built.

 Threshold Workshop